#offCanvasContent { opacity: 1 !important; visibility: visible !important; }

 View All View All

-Clay County New Economic Development Services Building
+Clay County New Development Services Building

 Clay County and the Economic Development Corporation partner with Scorpio to construct a new facility that supports their growth.